Lumiera 0.pre.04

 Construction kit to establish an invocation scheme for media calculations.

-Adapters and configuration is provided to invoke the actual media processing function in accordance to a fixed wiring scheme:
+Adapters and configuration is provided to invoke the actual media processing function in accordance to a wiring scheme as implied by the signature of the bound function.

 Note

-steam::engine::Turnout mixes-in the steam::engine::SimpleWeavingPattern, which in turn inherits from an Invocation Adapter given as template parameter.
+steam::engine::Turnout mixes-in the steam::engine::MediaWeavingPattern, which in turn inherits from a FeedManifold given as template parameter.
 So this constitutes an extension point where other, more elaborate invocation schemes could be integrated.

 Interplay of NodeBuider, PortBuilder and WeavingBuilder